Hythe railway station (Hampshire): Reopening

 In June 2009 the Association of Train Operating Companies published a report (Connecting Communities: Expanding Access to the Rail Network) strongly indicating that the reopening of Hythe railway station would be viable, in that the ratio of business, economic and social benefits to costs would be as high as 4.8.
 The ATOC report gave the indicative capital cost of reopening as £3 million.
 ATOC's evaluation was based on a diesel service, but it recommended that electrification of the seven miles from Hythe to Totton should also be evaluated, on the basis that some services now terminating at Southampton could be extended to Hythe.

 In January 2014, Hampshire County Council shelved the plans due to the business case "offering poor value for money".
 The scheme could however be revisited in the future if local circumstances change.

 Following the withdrawal of the oil trains from Fawley in August 2016, Waterside Community Railway group held a supporters meeting at Hythe Community Centre on 17 October 2016·to discuss current plans to re-open the branch line for passenger services.
 The line has been identified as a priority for reopening to passenger use by Campaign for Better Transport.

-A series of public consultations will be held between Monday 8 August and Friday 9 September 2022 to hear views on reintroducing passenger services to the Waterside Line.
+A series of public consultations was held between Monday 8 August and Friday 9 September 2022 to hear views on reintroducing passenger services to the Waterside Line.